-As we embark on a new financial year we can reflect on the year now past that has seen a new pattern of working and travelling emerge.
-Positively there are signs of a strong return in key sectors including tourism meaning our transport services and networks are returning to normal.
 Our journey towards net zero continues and HITRANS are playing our part in our work in active travel, public transport and supporting the transition to low carbon fuels.

-Workign with partners to ensure that sustainable transport grows with more people travelling actively and flexible fares and planning / payment tools like our GO-HI platform is helping to encourage people to choose public transport for those essential longer trips.
+Working with partners to ensure that sustainable transport grows with more people travelling actively and flexible fares and planning / payment tools like our multi award winning GO-HI platform is helping to encourage people to choose public transport for those essential longer trips.
+In 2024/25 we will look to grow the user base of this app and explore the benefits it can bring to support more active and sustainable workplaces as a business travel planning tool.

-HITRANS Business Plan for 2023/24 sets out where HITRANS will focus our efforts and resources in the year ahead.
+HITRANS Business Plan for 2024/25 sets out where HITRANS will focus our efforts and resources in the year ahead.
 The Plan aims to link our work plan to the Regional Transport Strategy and sets out how we will work with our partners and stakeholders to achieve our objectives.
 As ever HITRANS will look to respond to events and new opportunities.

 HITRANS continue to focus on developing and delivering the Regional Transport Strategy for the Highlands and Islands.
 Our focus is on enhancing the region's viability and has the core aim of enabling sustainable economic growth across the Highlands and Islands to be supported by a modern transport system that meets the needs of our region.
-In 2023/24, we have several important actions to take forward.
+In 2024/25, we have several important actions to take forward.
 Public finance and the funding pressures associated with it continue to provide a challenge but we feel real progress is being made in developing efficient working practices and models through partnership working.
 Our core aim is to support our partner Local Authorities, Scottish Government and other partners in delivering improved transport services across the Highlands and Islands.

-We will continue to work hard to attract external funding and focus on a partnership approach to delivery.
+We will continue to work hard to attract external funding and focus on a partnership approach in how we deliver change.
 HITRANS are now in a good place in terms of the framework under which we operate to step forward confidently to support the delivery of good transport services for the people and places of our region.
-While EU funding is no longer the option it has been in the past for HITRANS we have still secured funding through the Horizon Europe programme for the RURALITIES project and have a new project application in development with partners across the north and west of Europe.
-Our work in the SATE project has already seen us secure funds through UKRI and we have enjoyed success in bidding to Transport Scotland for funds for Active Travel, MaaS, EV Infrastructure and Mobility Hubs.
-We have worked with Transport Scotland on their Active Travel ensuring that a pipeline of locally conceived active travel projects can be established to deliver transformational outcomes in levels of sustainable and active travel.
+While EU funding is no longer the option it has been in the past for HITRANS we have still secured funding through the Horizon Europe programme for the RURALITIES project and maintain good links across Europe with partners we could work with on new projects.
+This is evident in our being invited to be an Associate partner on INTERREG projects in the North Sea Area and Northern Periphery and Arctic Area.